Condensation

 1. Power on the chiller and set its thermostat differential to 4°F (2°C).

-2. Set a water temperature based on the performance deltas in the following section.
+2. Set a coolant temperature based on the performance deltas in the following section.

 Tune System

-1. Assess fittings for leaks and tighten anything suspect.
+1. Reassess fittings for leaks and tighten anything suspect.
 Some condensation is normal if coolant drops below the dew point.

-2. Begin adjusting the water's temperature to reach the desired substrate temperature, and allow ~2hrs before reassessing these adjustments.
+2. Begin adjusting the coolant's temperature to reach the desired substrate temperature, and allow ~2 hours before reassessing these adjustments.

 Performance